 Letting go of my mace, I stepped forward with my arms raised.
 The leader of the guards darted at me, his arm connecting across my shoulders.
 He threw me back into the decorative walls.
 Gasping, I collapsed onto the ground.
 My back ached more as the guard forced his foot into it.
 Twisting me around, he bound my torso and arms with a chain.

 I rolled my eyes.
-If my Father didn’t need me, he would have been thrilled if these guards had killed me.
+If my father didn’t need me, he would have been thrilled if these guards had killed me.
 The only time he had ever seen past his hatred for me was when I proved useful, a tool.
 He would never love me.

 I scurried away as best I could on my little legs.
 I cringed when I heard the pounding of feet behind me.
-Diving under the hand craved table, I crawled to the end along the velvet covered wall.
+Diving under the hand craved table, I crawled to the end along the velvet-covered wall.
 Pressing my body against the wall, I remained still.
 The footsteps eventually passed.
 I relaxed once I counted to three hundred after they had come.

 Sitting up, I brushed my sticky hair out of my face.
 I gently touched the right side of my head.
-Still I hissed under my breath.
+Still, I hissed under my breath.
 Inspecting my fingers, I glided my thumb over the blood.
 They would have to probably cut off my hair again to bandage this up.

 This was already the second injury for the month and it was only the eighth day in.
 My eyes wander down to the bandages wrapped around my left ankle.
 He was angrier lately.
 So, hiding out in the old wings of the mansion again would be best.

 I frowned while I picked at a loose string in my dress.
 Tears dripped onto the pink chiffon causing it to darker.
 If Mother was here I am sure she wouldn’t let Father hurt me like this.
-I bet she would be like the Mother’s in the markets.
+I bet she would be like the Mothers in the markets.
 The ones who held their child’s hand as they shopped.
 The ones who embraced them when they would stumble in the cobblestone.
-I bet she would be more elegant than any other noble woman in town and far more gracious.
+I bet she would be more elegant than any other noblewoman in town and far more gracious.
 I knew if she was around Father would be happy, he would smile.
 He wouldn’t hate me, he would love me.
 He wouldn’t be able to punish me for killing Mother.

 I wiped my face with my left wrist and my eyes caught my mate scar.
-It didn’t bear the initials of my soulmate, so it was the just two joined, curved diamonds.
+It didn’t bear the initials of my soulmate, so it was just two joined, curved diamonds.
 My fingers traced over it.
 My body slumped forward.
 The last tear slipped from my chin.
 The left corner of my mouth slightly turned up.

 No one loved me now, but my soulmate would.
 Once I found him, I would never be alone.
-He would protect me from my Father, he would protect me like Mother would have.
+He would protect me from my Father, he would protect me as Mother would have.
 No, he already loved me.
 And that was all I needed.
 I would survive this pain and all the future pain because my soulmate loved me.
 And he was all I needed.

 My right hand clutched my mate scar.
 How naïve and stupid I had been as a child.
 I blindly believed my soulmate, Fletcher, loved me though I never had met him.
 He had come for me though.
 He claimed he wanted to be with me, but who knew if that was really what he wanted.
 I would take the unknown with him though over being stuck in this situation.
 So, I would believe in him for now.